lightward/mechanic-tasks/docs/hide-out-of-stock-products/README.md

 ## Documentation

 This task monitors inventory updates, and pulls the product from the configured sales channels whenever a product's total inventory meets your "out of stock" threshold.
 Optionally, it'll send you an email when it does so.
-You may also choose whether to further refine the products being considered by this task by configuring inclusion or exclusion tags  (Note: exclusion tags will always take precedence over inclusion tags).
+You may also choose whether to further refine the products being considered by this task by configuring inclusion or exclusion tags (note: exclusion tags will always take precedence over inclusion tags).

+If you'd like for the task to only count inventory from specific locations, then add the _exact_ location names into the task configuration.
+This feature can be combined with the tag options for unique unpublishing scenarios.

 This task can also be run manually, to scan all products in the shop.

-If you'd like to wait until the product has been out of stock for several days, use this task instead: [Unpublish products that have been out of stock for x days](https://tasks.mechanic.dev/unpublish-products-that-have-been-out-of-stock-for-x-days).

 ## Installing this task